MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/fltkernel/nf-fltkernel-fltallocatecontext.md

 </dl>
 </td>
 <td width="60%">
-<a href="https://docs.microsoft.com/windows-hardware/drivers/ddi/content/fltkernel/nf-fltkernel-fltallocatecontext">FltAllocateContext</a> encountered a pool allocation failure.
+<b>FltAllocateContext</b> encountered a pool allocation failure.
 This is an error code.
 </td>
 </tr>